SwarnabhM/Computer_Networks_Assignments_Spring2024/Assignment2_TCP_client_server/readme.md

 - **server.c**: Source code for the TCP server.
 - **client.c**: Source code for the TCP client.
 - **README.md**: This README file providing an overview of the assignment.
+- **Test Files**: Contains text files for testing correctness of the code.

 ## Requirements